Wilbur (name)

 Wilbur is an English and German masculine given name of Germanic origin as well as a surname.
-The etymology of the name is disputed, however the most accepted theory is that it is composed of the elements wilþī- (Proto-Germanic *wilþijaz-) "wild", and ebur (Proto-Germanic *eburaz) "boar".
+The etymology of the name is disputed, however the most accepted theory is that it is composed of the Germanic elements wilþī- (Proto-Germanic *wilþijaz-) "wild", and ebur (Proto-Germanic *eburaz) "boar".
 Another suggestion is that it derives from German willo (Proto-Germanic *wiljô) "will", "wish", "desire", and burg (Proto-Germanic *burgz) "fortress".
 Notable people with the name include: